cloudymax/io_tools/README.md

 # I/O Tools

 ___
-Data/file manipulation tools to prevent me from having to write out json serilization a million times.
-Tries to make you code your variables in a a way that can lift-and-shift easily.
+Data/file manipulation tools to prevent me from having to write out json serialization a million times.
+Tries to make you code your variables in a a way that can shift now and easily to be lifted later.
+Best used as a submodule and then replaced with an ORM, Memory Cache, or NoSQL DB when you have one. might push to pypy or snap at some point.

 ## Usage